microsoft/WindowsProtocolTestSuites/TestSuites/MS-WSP/docs/MS-WSP_TestSuiteUserGuide.md

 - Navigate to the path of test suite execution scripts folder, it should be `<Path to the MS-WSP test suite installation>\Batch`.

 - Start a new PowerShell console window from the test suite execution scripts folder.
-To start the console window, please right-click with holding **Shift** key down in the free space of the **Explorer** window, and choose the **Open PowerShell window here** context menu item.
+To start the console window, please right-click with holding **Shift** key down in the free area of the **Explorer** window, and choose the **Open PowerShell window here** context menu item (or choose the **Open command window here** context menu item and type `powershell` and then type **Enter** button in the opened command window) to open a PowerShell console window starting from the current folder.

 - Call `RunAllTestCases.ps1` from the PowerShell console window to run all MS-WSP test cases.